Propodeum

+The propodeum is a term that can refer to unrelated structures in insects or in mollusks.

+Insects

-The propodeum or propodium is the first abdominal segment in Apocrita Hymenoptera (wasps, bees and ants).
+The first abdominal segment in Apocrita Hymenoptera (wasps, bees and ants) is known as the propodeum.
 It is fused with the thorax to form the mesosoma.
 It is a single large sclerite, not subdivided, and bears a pair of spiracles.
 It is strongly constricted posteriorly to form the articulation of the petiole, and gives apocritans their distinctive shape.
 There may be a suture between the propodeum and the thorax, like in Symphyta or not, and the presence or absence of such suture can aid in identifying specimens.

-In molluscs
+Mollusks

-Propodium is the anterior (frontal) part of the foot of a mollusk.
+Propodeum is the anterior (frontal) part of the foot of a mollusk.